|Feature Article - February 2006

-On past Valentine’s Days we have looked at the difficulty evolution has in explaining sexual reproduction.
-This year, we look at the problem love presents to the theory of evolution
+On past Valentine’s Days we have looked at the difficulty evolutionists have in explaining sexual reproduction.
+This year, we look at the problem love presents to the theory of evolution.

 Evolutionists might be painting themselves into a corner.
 In recent years, their argument has followed this outline:

 This means that science must be able to explain such things as the origin of life, the origin of sex, and the origin of love, without resorting to a supernatural explanation.
 Attempts to do this have failed miserably.
 The evolutionists’ excuse for this failure is that these are difficult problems, and the natural explanation hasn’t been discovered yet; but given enough time, (they believe) a natural explanation will be found.
 In the words of Judge Jones (who wrote the decision against the Dover school board),